murshidmp/messageApp/README.md

 ### Configuration

+1. Create a new file named `.env` in the root of your project.
-1. Set up your MongoDB database and update the connection string in `server.js`.
+2. Add your MongoDB connection string to `.env`:

 ### Running the Application